 #Comment Begins

 Warning: Personal identifying information, which includes the birthdate of children, are to be excluded from documents filed with the court.
 P.B. § 4-7(a).
-However, the Family Matters Standing Orders provide that where a court form requires disclosure of personal identifying information, it is considered as a court order to excusing compliance with P.B. § 4-7(a).
+However, the Family Matters Standing Orders provide that where a court form requires disclosure of personal identifying information, it is considered as a court order excusing compliance with P.B. § 4-7(a).
 P.B. § 4-7(b).
 See also Family Matters Standing Orders, Chapter 20, § 20.38, below.

 #Comment Ends